grumpypenny/sentiment-analysis-and-music-generation/README.md

 ## Deployment ##

-We used Microsoft Azure to deploy this as a webapp.
-It can be viewed [here](https://sentiment-analysis-and-music-generation-muse.azurewebsites.net/)
+This code has been deployed to a website which can be found [here](https://sentimuse.azurewebsites.net/)

-We used the python package `flask` for our backend, the folder `Flask` holds versions of our source files that are simplified to work on the web using `flask`.
+We used Microsoft Azure and the python package `flask` to deploy the webapp.
+The files used are not in the repository however.
+They were made by converting `main.py` into something flask could use to run the website.

-As of time of writing our front end is still under construction.
+For front end we only used `CSS` and `html` with no `javascript`.

+For source control we used `Kudu` and `github` to maintain and update the website.

 ## Licensing ##